leozxliu/lammps/doc/src/neigh_modify.rst

 The *binsize* option allows you to specify what size of bins will be used in neighbor list construction to sort and find neighboring atoms.
 By default, for :doc:`neighbor style bin <neighbor>`, LAMMPS uses bins that are 1/2 the size of the maximum pair cutoff.
-For :doc:`neighbor style multi <neighbor>`, the bins are 1/2 the size of the minimum pair cutoff.
+For :doc:`neighbor style multi <neighbor>`, the bins are 1/2 the size of the collection interaction cutoff.
 Typically these are good values for minimizing the time for neighbor list construction.
 This setting overrides the default.
 If you make it too big, there is little overhead due to looping over bins, but more atoms are checked.
 If you make it too